 - 4.42 We consider that recovering the costs of network adjustments across all SMP products that use the physical infrastructure is necessary to promote network competition.
 We believe this will generate significant benefits to consumers in the longer term from competition and innovation (including innovation to increase efficiency and lower costs), choice, stronger incentives to price keenly to attract customers and higher quality of service.
 It is therefore highly likely that wide groups of consumers will benefit from network competition, not only those customers who take up the competing FTTP provider's service. - 4.43 We recognise that under our approach, competing telecoms providers do not face the full incremental cost of deploying a network using Openreach's physical infrastructure.
-We acknowledge the possibility that this may result in competing network build occurring in circumstances where the build would not be profitable if access seekers had been charged for the network adjustments.285 - 4.44 However, we anticipate significant benefits to consumers where actual network competition emerges (see Section 5 of Volume 1, "Approach to remedies").
-These dynamic benefits, which are not taken into account in the profit evaluations of potential entrants, mean even if our approach does result in some investment which would not have occurred if access seekers had been charged for the network adjustments, that does not mean our
+We acknowledge the possibility that this may result in competing network build occurring in circumstances where the build would not be profitable if access seekers had been charged for the network adjustments. - 4.44 However, we anticipate significant benefits to consumers where actual network competition emerges (see Section 5 of Volume 1, 'Approach to remedies').
+These dynamic benefits, which are not taken into account in the profit evaluations of potential entrants, mean even if our approach does result in some investment which would not have occurred if access seekers had been charged for the network adjustments, that does not mean our approach is inappropriate.
+This is particularly so in the broader context where we are seeking to promote a major shift towards network competition over the next few years. - 4.45 Although we can estimate some of the costs of network adjustments, we recognise that the incidence of network adjustments is uncertain and variable, and may be higher than we expect, particularly in some areas.
+This is because: - a) the quality and completeness of the information Openreach holds about the state of its infrastructure varies considerably;

-284 Ofcom's Review of BT's Quality of Service found Openreach has not been using as much capital as is necessary to replace the assets that have reached the end of their useful life, in order to maintain its copper access network.
+&lt;sup>299 Ofcom's Review of BT's Quality of Service found Openreach has not been using as much capital as is necessary to replace the assets that have reached the end of their useful life, in order to maintain its copper access network.
 See 2018 QoS Statement, Section 4.

-285 In its response to the April 2017 DPA Consultation, Openreach said that such entry would be productively inefficient.
+&lt;sup>300 In its response to the April 2017 DPA Consultation, Openreach said that such entry would be productively inefficient.
 We address these arguments in more detail later in this section.